Build MPLAB Harmony v3 project with ARM GCC toolchain in MPLAB X IDE

 The SAM D21 Xplained Pro Evaluation Kit is ideal for evaluating and prototyping with the SAM D21 ARM® Cortex®-M0+ based microcontrollers.
 Xplained Pro Extension kits compatible with SAM D21 Xplained Pro can be purchased individually.

 MPLAB® Harmony v3 is a flexible, fully integrated embedded software development framework for 32-bit microcontrollers (MCUs) and microprocessors (MPUs).
-MPLAB Harmony v3 includes the MPLAB Harmony Configurator (MHC) tool, a set of modular Peripheral Libraries (PLIBs), drivers, system services, middleware, and numerous example applications, all of which are designed to help quickly and easily develop powerful and efficient embedded software for Microchip’s 32-bit PIC® and SAM devices.
+MPLAB Harmony v3 includes the MPLAB Code Configurator (MCC) tool, a set of modular Peripheral Libraries (PLIBs), drivers, system services, middleware, and numerous example applications, all of which are designed to help quickly and easily develop powerful and efficient embedded software for Microchip’s 32-bit PIC® and SAM devices.

 Prerequisite: